ashstate64/revolutmps/README.md

 ## 📄 License

 This project is proprietary and confidential.
-All rights reserved by Managed Portfolio Services Limited.
+All rights reserved by Notice, Inc.

 ## ⚠️ Investment Disclaimer

-This investment involves substantial risk, including potential total loss of principal.
-Past performance does not guarantee future results.
-This opportunity is exclusively available to accredited investors as defined by securities regulations.
-Please read full disclosures and consult with your financial advisor before making investment decisions.
+**HIGH RISK INVESTMENT**: This investment involves substantial risk, including potential total loss of principal.
+Revolut shares are illiquid and may not be suitable for all investors.
+Private company investments carry additional risks including limited financial disclosure and potential dilution.

+**ACCREDITED INVESTORS ONLY**: This opportunity is exclusively available to accredited investors as defined by securities regulations.
+Indirect transfers only via SPV structures.

+**NOTICE PLATFORM**: All transactions facilitated through Notice.co secondary market platform.
+Platform does not guarantee execution or pricing.

 ---

-**© 2025 Managed Portfolio Services Limited**
+**© 2025 Notice, Inc.**
-AFSL 00233761 | ABN 77 009 549 697 | AFCA Member #10872
-Regulated by the Australian Securities and Investments Commission (ASIC)
+Secondary Market Investment Platform
+Serving Accredited Investors Globally